Illinois Compiled Statutes

 aware that an earlier proceeding under Article II had been heard in a different

-proceedings were initiated shall transmit, an authenticated copy of the Court
+proceedings were initiated shall transmit, an authenticated copy of the juvenile court

-record, including all documents, petitions, and orders filed therein and the
+record, including all documents, petitions, and orders filed and the

 (I) The Clerk of the Circuit Court shall report to the Department of